Citizens United v. FEC

 the other thing that they basically do away with is the idea that the appearance of corruption matters, right?

-the court had said, look, we want to not only do away with corruption, but also the appearance of corruption so that people don't lose confidence in democracy.
+And this is a part of the law previously where the court had said, look, we want to not only do away with corruption, but also the appearance of corruption so that people don't lose confidence in democracy.

+Aaron Ross Powell, which makes sense.
 Like, if democracy is powered by people, it sort of starts with their investment in the process.

-And the majority basically says, well, look, the public's not going to lose confidence in democracy.
+the majority basically says, well, look, the public's not going to lose confidence in democracy.
+And that's really it.

 That's like a direct quote.
+It is.

+I have it.
 Yeah, pull up the quote.

-Let me get it.
+Yeah, yeah.
+Let me let me get it.

 The appearance of influence or access, furthermore, will not cause the electorate to lose faith in our democracy.
+That's the fucking Supreme Court.

 Well, that's reassuring, though.
+Holding forth.

 Thank you so much.

+On this shit.
 Thank you, Anthony Kennedy, for letting me know.

 I'm going to sleep good tonight.
+I don't know you guys.

+The Constitutional Speaker.
 Anyway, objectively false.

 Objectively fucking false.

 Right, right.
+Fucking wrong.

 And then they just move on.
+All right.

 The other, I think, big and kind of related thing is the idea of free speech in relation to the audience, right?

-Free speech isn't just about the freedom of the speaker, it's about your freedom to hear what they got to say.
+Free speech isn't just about the freedom of the speaker.
+It's about your freedom to hear what they got to say.

-And so the majority is like: the public has a right to access all the information, and then they determine the reliability of that information after the fact.
+And so the majority is like, the public has a right to access all the information, and then they determine the reliability of that information after the fact.
+And I think it's important to note that

 here we are in an era of constant, often purposeful misinformation and extensive research showing that some percentage of people will believe it no matter what.

-And maybe we should be evaluating the rights of the listener to hear something with like a little more nuance, given our understanding of that, right?
+And maybe we should be evaluating the rights of the listener to hear something with a little more nuance, given our understanding of that, right?

-Like we live in a world where you know 40% of the population believes Hillary Clinton is a murderous pedophile, right?
+Like we live in a world where 40% of the population believes Hillary Clinton is a murderous pedophile, right?
+Which means that 60% of the population is wrong about that.

 That's right.